wp-plugins/redirect-to-login-if-not-logged-in/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.5 =
+* Complete rewrite to use the already existing auth_redirect hook.
+* Strips '?loggedout=true' from redirect url after login.

 = 1.4 =
 * Moved the conditionals to the init hook due to some edge cases not redirecting.